 - There are also some exceptions to the residency test for children of divorced or separated parents.
 For details, see the instructions for Form 1040.

-The Child Tax Credit is reduced if your modified adjusted gross income (MAGI) is above certain amounts, which are determined by your tax-filing status.
+7) Family income test - The Child Tax Credit is reduced if your modified adjusted gross income (MAGI) is above certain amounts, which are determined by your tax-filing status:

 - In 2017, the phase out threshold is $55,000 for married couples filing separately; $75,000 for single, head of household, and qualifying widow or widower filers; and $110,000 for married couples filing jointly.
-For each $1,000 of income above the threshold, your available child tax credit is reduced by $50.
+For each $1,000 of income above the threshold, the available child tax credit was reduced by $50.

-The Child Tax Credit is nonrefundable; if your credit exceeds your tax liability, your tax bill is reduced to zero and any remaining unused credit is lost.
+For 2023, 2022, 2020, and earlier tax years, the Child Tax Credit is nonrefundable; if your credit exceeds your tax liability, your tax bill is reduced to zero, and any remaining unused credit is lost.
 However, you may be able to claim a refundable Additional Child Tax Credit for the unused balance.

-- Up to $1,400 per qualifying child is refundable with the Additional Child Tax Credit.
+- Up to $1,500 per qualifying child in 2023 is refundable with the Additional Child Tax Credit.